Yeshivat-Torat-Shraga/YTS-App/README.md

 Pictures, news, and recorded _shiurim_ are all available here, allowing students to stay in the loop.

 ## Why did you create this app?
-One of the rebbeim in Yeshiva came up with this idea and asked us if we can make it a reality.
+One of the rabbis in Yeshiva came up with this idea and asked us if we can make it a reality.
 We told him that we'd love an opportunity to give back to the Yeshiva and that we're glad to help.

 ## I was looking through your code and I found something that I really liked.
 Can I copy it?